Mount Taveuni: Lahars

-Lahars are a fast-moving mixture of volcanic debris and water that are fatal towards creatures and have the potential to destroy many buildings.
-The path of lahars on Taveuni will be significantly affected by Taveuni's topography.
-It is likely that they will strike the southern flank of the island, as many of the vents formed are on a slope leading there.
+Lahars are a fast-moving mixture of volcanic debris and water that are fatal and have the potential to destroy many buildings.
+The path of lahars on Taveuni would be significantly affected by Taveuni's topography.
+It is likely that they would strike the southern flank of the island, as many of the vents formed are on a slope leading there.

-Hydrovolcanic Potential
+Hydrovolcanic potential

 A hydrovolcanic eruption occurs when lava comes into contact with water.
 Hydrovolcanic eruptions can cause violent explosions and large waves.
 Radiocarbon dating has shown that many hydrovolcanic eruptions occurred in the past.
 It is quite possible they will occur again during a future eruption.

-Economic Effects of Taveuni
+Economic effects of Taveuni

 The volcano on Taveuni island has a generally good effect on its economy, as it leaves behind rich volcanic soils for farming, in fact, Taveuni island is sometimes referred to as the "Garden State" because of the soil.
 Since Taveuni's main income is from agriculture, copra, dalo, and kava crops (Taveuni's major crops) thrive in the rich soil.

 Tourism in Taveuni

 Taveuni has attracted many tourists, as there are a total of 13 resorts on the island.
-Most of these resorts have the same activities as you may call it.
-Tourists came to Taveuni to see the world Heritage Park which is located in Bouma.
-Among these there are cascading waterfalls in Bouma and Lavena and Natural Waterslide, blow holes, Lagoons, the famous Rainbow Reef, the great white Wall Dive, the Location of the second Blue Lagoon Movie, Somosomo Straits and scenic Lookouts.
+Most of these resorts have the same activities.
+Tourists came to Taveuni to see the World Heritage Park which is located in Bouma.
+Among these there are cascading waterfalls in Bouma and Lavena and a natural waterslide, blow holes, lagoons, the famous Rainbow Reef, the great white wall dive, the location of the second Blue Lagoon Movie, Somosomo Straits and scenic lookouts.